Sal Tarbut Strauss

-Sal Tarbut Strauss has provided cultural enrichment to children since 1987, reaching over three million students, and exposing them to different aspects of music, theater and the visual arts than they would normally encounter.

-Most of these programs were approved and recommended by the Ministry of Education, and conformed to their official curriculum.

-Sal Tarbut Strauss has independently produced many educational theater shows, working together with the none-profit organization A.V.I.(The Organization for Israeli Stage Arts).
+Sal Tarbut Strauss has provided cultural enrichment to children since 1987, reaching over three million students, exposing them to music, theater and visual arts.
+Most of these programs were approved and recommended by the Ministry of Education, and conform to their curriculum.
+Sal Tarbut Strauss has produced many educational theater shows, working with the non-profit organization A.V.I.
+(The Organization for Israeli Stage Arts).

 History

-Sal Tarbut Strauss began operating in 1987 in Jerusalem, and moved to Tel Aviv around 1990.
+Sal Tarbut Strauss began operating in 1987 in Jerusalem and moved to Tel Aviv around 1990.

-In its early years, Sal Tarbut Strauss put an emphasis on introducing students to aspects of American 20th century music that were relatively unfamiliar in Israeli culture.

-These include traditional and modern day Blues, Bluegrass, Folk, Jazz, and early Rock and Roll.
+In its early years, Sal Tarbut Strauss put emphasis on introducing students to aspects of 20th-century American music that were relatively unfamiliar in Israel.
+These include traditional and modern day blues, bluegrass, folk, jazz, and early rock and roll.

-Sal Tarbut Strauss has supplied and supported thousands of shows notably thru Strauss Mifaley Tarbut Ltd. Omanut Laam, Sal Tarbut Artzi, Keren Karev, Israeli Ministry of Education, and various other organizations.
+Sal Tarbut Strauss has supplied and supported thousands of shows notably thru Strauss Mifaley Tarbut Ltd. Omanut Laam, Sal Tarbut Artzi, Keren Karev, and the Israeli Ministry of Education.

-The program works all over Israel and reaches the many cities and places where the Israeli Ministry program of artistic and cultural enrichment, run by the Matnasim company Sal Tarbut Artzi does not function.
+The program works all over Israel and reaches places the Israeli Ministry program of artistic and cultural enrichment, run by the Matnasim company Sal Tarbut Artzi, does not function.